Psychedelic Migraine Treatment

-Could Psilocybin or other Seratonergic 5-HT Agonists replace medications like Rizatriptan?
+Could Psilocybin or other Serotonergic 5-HT Agonists replace medications like Rizatriptan?

 I used to have migraines that would not go away for a 5-7 days at a time, and would happen once every few months.
 Just imagine living through a week long migraine.

-In my particular case, the migraines I had were only ever in one side of my head, which the migraine would pick at random.
+In my particular case, the migraines I had were only ever in one side of my head, which the migraine would seemingly pick at random.
+Needless to say, I was in severe pain.

-I used to be in severe pain, and as I began microdosing LSD and Psilocybin (among other 4 substituted tryptamines), I have not had any.
+As I began microdosing LSD and Psilocybin (among other 4-substituted tryptamines), I noticed that these migraines disappeared.
 It’s been 6 years since I have had any migraines or severe headaches.
-I also used to often get headaches that were not as painful as a migraine.
+(I had also suffered with regular headaches that were not as painful as migraines.)

 What Is A Migraine Headache?

-For those of you who are unaware of what a migraine maybe, or have heard the term but are unsure of its true nature, let’s take a peek into what a migraine is.
+For those of you who are unaware of what defines a migraine, or have heard the term used but are unsure of its true nature, let’s take a peek into what a migraine is.

 Migraines are experienced as excrutiating pain in the head.
 Some describe it as an icepick being slowly pushed into the brain.
-Almost everyone has headaches, even very painful ones, every now and then.1
+Almost everyone gets headaches– sometimes even very painful ones– every now and then.1

-Migraine is not simply a bad headache, contrary to popular thinking.
-Migraines are an extremely painful and incapacitating bundle of neural symptoms that induce a severe throbbing and recurring pain, usually only on one side of the head, which the migraine picks at random.
+‘Migraine’ is not simply a term for an extra severe headache, contrary to popular thinking.
+Migraines are characterized by a bundle of neural symptoms that induce a severe throbbing and recurring pain.
+This pain is often focused on one side of the head, which varies, and might seem random.

 In about 33% of the migraines, both sides of the head are affected.
 The pain is severe, reported as being 9-10 on the pain scale.

 There are different types of migraines.
 The migraine itself remains an elusive condition, as it is a moving target of research.
-The type of migraine is differenciated by its symptoms.
-There are migraines, cluster headaches, aura headaches and many more.
+The type of migraine is differentiated by its symptoms.
+There are migraines, cluster headaches, aura headaches, and many more.

 According to The Migraine Research Foundation: